krylenger/kottans-frontend/README.md

 It was a great practice to adjust the layout of different sections of website in lessons 4 & 5 in task 1.
 Definitly will implement "Off Canvas" responsive design pattern in my next project.
 I've tried it for the 1st time in this task and it was truly great!

+# 18 October 2020

+Today I've started my first study project - pop-up menu, developed using only html and css.
+I've already did layout part and toggle state.
+Writing it without JS was a little bit challenging but definitly improved my CSS skill.